-- Students must audition to be accepted for Applied Music (APMS) courses. - Students must take a music theory placement exam. - Students are expected to pass the piano proficiency exam by end of the 4th semester. - Please refer to the UNM Catalog (catalog.unm.edu) and the online Student Handbook (http://music.unm.edu/academics/undergrad\programs/index.htm) for details regarding the music degrees and requirements. - Semester course loads can be reduced by attending summer sessions or by extending your program beyond four years. - UNM is a member of the National Association of Schools of Music and requirements for admission and graduation are in accordance with published regulations of the NASM. - Students may choose to satisfy the 42 hour upper division credit with courses in the major, electives, and fine arts outside the major.
+- Students must audition to be accepted for Applied Music (APMS) courses. - Students must take a music theory placement exam. - Please refer to the UNM Catalog (catalog.unm.edu) and the online Student Handbook (http://music.unm.edu/academics/undergrad\programs/index.htm) for details regarding the music degrees and requirements. - Semester course loads can be reduced by attending summer sessions or by extending your program beyond four years. - For keyboard performance, a full recital is required in each of the junior & senior years. - UNM is a member of the National Association of Schools of Music and requirements for admission and graduation are in accordance with published regulations of the NASM. - Students may choose to satisfy the 42 hour upper division credit with courses in the major, electives, and fine arts outside the major.